agda/agda/doc/user-manual/language/local-rewriting.lagda.rst

 rewrites is prenex-only.
-Semantically, local rewrite rules can be eliminated with inlining and so should be conservative over the rest of Agda.
+Semantically, local rewrite rules can be eliminated with inlining and so should be conservative over the rest of Agda's theory.

 .. note:: This page is about the :option:`--local-rewriting` option.
-This is is unrelated to :option:`--local-confluence-check`, which enables a form of confluence checking for :doc:`global REWRITE rules <rewriting>` while using the :option:`--rewriting` option.
+This is is unrelated to :option:`--local-confluence-check`, which enables a form of confluence checking for :doc:`global REWRITE rules <rewriting>` whilst using the :option:`--rewriting` option.

   It is also (currently) distinct from the the :ref:`rewrite construct